This post was written by an external contributor. Charlotte Whittaker lays out the life-long skills a part-time job can teach you.

 As I mentioned before, the British Public can, at times, be rather difficult to deal with.
 Sadly, customer service based jobs tend to adopt the “customer is always right” policy which prevents us workers from snapping back at ridiculous complaints or unreasonable requests.

 Although at the time this may seem unfair, being forced into politeness actually helps us develop a tolerance for difficult people.
-You learn to become more patient and build a thicker skin, meaning you are less likely to retaliate defensively, which will help you prepare for possible confrontation in future jobs or day-to-day life.
+You learn to become more patient and build a thicker skin, meaning you are less likely to retaliate defensively, which will help you prepare for possible confrontation in future graduate jobs or day-to-day life.